 According to announcements made by the Federal Government and the European Union, the military conflict in Ukraine will result in further wide-ranging economic sanctions being imposed on the Russian Federation.
 The EU had already imposed sanctions on Russia in July 2014 because of the annexation of the Crimean peninsula.
-These were last extended by the EU on 11 October 2021 and are now reaching a new high level.
+These were last extended by the EU on 18 December 2023 and contains important deadlines.

 Our experts will advise you on all legal consequences in the context of sanctions.